engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ></canvas>
 ```

-Note that the value of canvas will be undefined until the component has mounted, so we put the logic inside the onMount lifecycle function.
+📝 Note that the value of canvas will be undefined until the component has mounted, so we put the logic inside the onMount lifecycle function.

+➖ Example

 *app.svelte*